E-Virgil/E-Virgil/README.md

 _MSCS Student at Northeastern University, Arlington Campus | 3 Years of Experience | Washington, DC_

+This summer, I will be interning at SAP National Security Solutions (SAP NS2) in Virginia.

 **I'm always eager to explore new opportunities and challenges.
 Let's connect!**

 </div>